joshgoebel/keyszer/README.md

 ### `modmap(name, mappings, when_conditional = None)`

 Maps a single physical key to a different key.
 A default modmap will always be overruled by any conditional modmaps that apply.  `when_conditional` can be passed to make the modmap conditional.
+The first modmap found that includes the pressed key and matches the `when_conditional` will be used to remap the key.

 ```py
 modmap("default", {